 Electrofishing Lights: The Key to Nighttime Fish Surveying

 Electrofishing at night has great success because the fish naturally come into the shallow waters, where they are easier to see and capture.
-One of the most important tools to electrofishing at night successfully is proper electrofishing lights.
+One of the most important tools to electrofishing, or general fish surveying, at night successfully is proper electrofishing lights.
 The electrofishing lighting that best suits your setup can vary depending on if you are going from a boat, wading with a backpack or electrofishing via tote and barge.

 The cover photo on this blog post features 8x Swamp Eye HD Electrofishing Lights (originally designed for commercial fishing, flounder gigging, and bowfishing).

 While water conductivity is one of the most important water characteristics to look out for while electrofishing, another characteristic that's easy to dismiss (until you're on the water) is water clarity.

 Photo Credit: New Mexico Department of Fish, Wildlife, and Conservation Electrofishing Boat with 4x Swamp Eye HD Electrofishing Lights.

 Water clarity is a tough battle no matter what.
 The easiest way to conquer the battle is to adjust your electrofishing lighting to the water clarity you're experiencing.
 How does this work?
 Well - warm white light does a better job at increasing visibility in muddy water, while cool white light increases visibility in clear water.
 This is due to the way the different color temperatures reflect on the suspended solids in the water column.
 Here are some of the leading causes of poor water clarity: